GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravprisms.rst

 **-Z**\ *level*\|\ *obsgrid*
     Set observation level, either as a constant or variable by giving the name of a grid with observation levels.
-If the latter is used then this grid determines the output grid region as well [0].
+If the latter is used then this grid determines the output grid region as well [0]. **Note**: the positive *z*-direction is up.

 .. |Add_-bo| replace:: [Default is 2 output columns].
 .. include:: ../../explain_-bo.rst_